vidvidex/CCNA-snippets/SSH.md

 ## Switch

-Configuration is the same as the router, but you also need to assign an IP address to the switch.
+Configuration is the same as the router, but you also need to assign an IP address to the switch and configure a default gateway in order to access it from other networks.

 ```txt
 # Make sure the device has a hostname set (anything but the default)